 Qantas Frequent Flyer credit cards are a type of rewards points credit card where the points come in the form of Qantas Frequent Flyer points.

-Qantas Points earning rates
+Qantas Points earn rates

-Points earning rates are normally expressed in terms of number of points per dollar spent, e.g. 0.75 Qantas Points per dollar spent on eligible purchases.
+Points earning rates are normally expressed in terms of the number of points per dollar spent, e.g. 0.75 Qantas Points per dollar spent on eligible purchases.

 Points caps and thresholds